sap-tutorials/Tutorials/tutorials/abap-environment-deploy-cf-production/abap-environment-deploy-cf-production.md

 - How to set up organization and space
 - How to create list report object pages
 - How to run SAP Fiori applications
+- How to deploy applications
+- How to check BSP library in Eclipse
+- How to create IAM apps and business catalogs
+- How to create index.html
+- How to run index.html

 ---
 [ACCORDION-BEGIN [Step 1: ](Assign role collection to user)]